enrich your dog’s life

 If you want to scatter feed in the countryside, ways to reduce the risk of bloat include:

-- Having your dog on a long line to reduce the intensity and distance they run.
+• Having your dog on a long line can reduce the intensity and distance they run.

-- Picking a quiet spot where you’re unlikely to be disturbed by other dogs as this may cause your dog stress while eating (it’s also not ideal for other dogs to be eating your dog food in case they have allergies so do choose your spot mindfully).
+• Picking a quiet spot where you’re unlikely to be disturbed by other dogs as this may cause your dog stress while eating (it’s also not good for other dogs to be eating your dog food in case they have allergies so do choose your spot mindfully).

 How often should we scatter feed?